ah teaches interface design (User Interface Thinking lecture)

 Workload

 A reminder that this course expects about 6-9 hours of work outside of class.
-Because we have flipped portions of the class, you will be able to complete some of this work during lecture or labs.
+You will be able to complete some of the homework — such as sketching exercises — during class time if of use.

 If you ever have concerns with workload please email Andrew.